emissary-ingress/emissary/reference/core/ambassador.md

 `diagnostics` configures Ambassador's diagnostics services.

-- Both API Gateway and Edge Stack provide low-level diagnostics at `/ambassador/v0/diag/`.
+- Both the API Gateway and the Edge Stack provide low-level diagnostics at `/ambassador/v0/diag/`.
-- Ambassador Edge Stack also provides the higher-level Edge Policy Console at `/edge_stack/admin/`.
+- The Ambassador Edge Stack also provides the higher-level Edge Policy Console at `/edge_stack/admin/`.

 By default, both services are enabled: